Official advice for New Zealanders living and travelling overseas

 South Sudan

 Pockets of armed conflict between government and various opposition forces remain and the security situation in Juba has the potential to deteriorate with little or no warning.
+Land routes into and out of South Sudan may be blocked and flights may be cancelled at short notice.
 The political and security situation throughout South Sudan remains volatile.

 Inter-ethnic violence and cattle raiding continues to occur throughout the country, with significant loss of life.
 There is a complete absence of rule of law outside of the capital Juba and even in Juba, the capacity of the authorities to uphold law and order is very limited.